Research

 - Policy Influence: Already in 2020, Kris McGuffie and Alex Newhouse highlighted the potential for abuse of generative language models by assessing GPT-3, revealing significant risk for large-scale online radicalization and recruitment

-Newhouse, A. (2020).
+Newhouse, A. (2021).
 “Far-right activists on social media telegraphed violence weeks in advance of the attack on the US Capitol.”
 The Conversation.
+(35,400 views)

 Multiple GNET Research Reports (2021-2022) on accelerationist movements and extremist narratives, including analysis of the Great Replacement theory and Boogaloo movement.